Things To Do in and Around Arambol Beach

 Things have come a long way since Arambols innocent hippy hey-day and there is now, accommodation on offer to suit all travel styles and all budgets.
 Beach shacks can be picked up from as little as 300rps per night.
 Rooms in guest houses can range from 500rps to 1000rps and potentially more.

-There are also some guest houses that feel more like western hotels usually identified by signs in Cyrillic alphabet.
+There are also some guest houses that feel more like western hotels usually identified by signs in the Russian, Cyrillic alphabet.

-If you fancy a bit of luxury you can rent a villa and there are some good ones on Air B n B.
+If you fancy a bit of luxury you can rent a villa and there are a few good ones on Air B n B.

 Why Arambol is My Favourite Place In The World